Bornholm disease or epidemic pleurodynia, is an acute, transient viral myositis involving the intercostal and abdominal muscles

 Dalldorf 1949

 1949 – Following the isolation of the Coxsackie group of viruses, three laboratory workers contracted infections while studying it.
-Curnen et al, found the similarity of the patients’ symptoms to those of Bornholm disease gave rise to the speculation that the coxsackievirus might be the cause of epidemic pleurodynia.
+Curnen et al, found the similarity of the patients’ symptoms to those of Bornholm disease. “…disease resembling non-paralytic poliomyelitis associated with a virus pathogenic for infant mice” and speculated that the coxsackievirus might be the cause of epidemic pleurodynia.

 Associated Persons